 Diploma of Architecture, 1982, Ecole d'Architecture de Versailles, France; 1986, Istituto Universitario de Architettura di Venezia, Italy.
 Concurrent position: Principal, Odile Compagnon Architecture, Chicago.
 Publications: Mas Context, Boundaries, d'A, AMC, le Moniteur des Travaux Publics; CAC magazine.

 I have taught in the AIADO department since 1998, mainly in lighting, theater and set design, interior architecture, and architecture design studios.
 Throughout the years, my main focus has been to expose my students to as many influences as possible and enable them to define a strong identity for themselves as well as a strong set of communication skills.
 Co-teaching, invited lecturers, guest critiques, and workshops outside of the school walls have made this exposure extremely fruitful and rewarding, not only for my students, but also for all of those whom I have involved in the learning environment.

 Since I graduated in 1982, the practice of architecture has evolved considerably, and my own practice has gone through many changes as well.
 Today I am interested in involving my clients in the design as well as in the construction process.
+I am a founder of the Good City Group, an initiative under the umbrella of Archeworks, which promotes collective participation in the re-imagining of our public spaces and infrastructures.
 The work I have done with theater companies has permeated my architecture practice, which I now see as the coordination of a collaborative effort, allowing for many voices to be heard, and leaving some space and time for the unpredictable.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.